Graduate Student Scholarships

 Please send a completed form, along with all required supporting documents, to the attention of the President of the appropriate Canadian Studies association.
 (Please note that the deadlines for submission vary with each Canadian Studies association.
 It is the candidate's responsibility to contact the association in question to obtain such information.)

-All applications must be submitted to the ICCS in Ottawa by November 24.
+All applications must be submitted by the member association to the ICCS in Ottawa by November 24.

 Following assessment and signature by the President of the association, your application may be directed, by the association, to the International Council for Canadian Studies for final consideration by its Adjudication Committee.